Steve Love

 See 1

-doesn’t make a method asynchronousactually, await
+async doesn’t make a method asynchronousactually, await is where any asynchrony happens

 The Synchronization Context decides